TimurKady/free-admin/docs/core-concepts-and-terminology.md

 ## AdminRouter

 `AdminRouter` mounts the admin application onto FastAPI.
 You rarely instantiate it manually because `BootManager.init()` performs the work, but the class is available if you need full control over the mounting process or want to embed the admin site inside another ASGI application.
+The router is a lightweight wrapper around `RouterAggregator`, exposing the cached aggregator via `.aggregator` for advanced scenarios where you need to add extra routers or inspect the mounted state.

 ## Cards